angular/components/src/lib/datepicker/datepicker.md

 The datepicker allows users to enter a date either through text input, or by choosing a date from the calendar.
-It is made up of several components and directives that work together:
+It is made up of several components and directives that work together.

 <!-- example(datepicker-overview) -->

-### Current state
-Currently the datepicker is in the beginning stages and supports basic date selection functionality.
-There are many more features that will be added in future iterations, including:
- * Support for datetimes (e.g. May 2, 2017 at 12:30pm) and month + year only (e.g. May 2017)
- * Support for selecting and displaying date ranges
- * Support for custom time zones
- * Infinite scrolling through calendar months
- * Built in support for [Moment.js](https://momentjs.com/) dates

 ### Connecting a datepicker to an input

 A datepicker is composed of a text input and a calendar pop-up, connected via the `matDatepicker` property on the text input.